-As a graduate of political science and working in political science academia, I am usually questioning the objectives of my researches; are they for nation interests or reforms or they are for promoting abstract values and universal principles?!
+As a graduate of political science and working in political science academia, I am usually questioning the objectives of my researches; are they for national interests or reforms or they are for promoting abstract values and universal principles?!

-so what I’m looking for is not my position either with national policies or against but what I need is a safe environment to express the values and defend them even they confront with governments interests and prestigues.
+so what I’m looking for is not my position either with national policies or against but what I need is a safe environment to express the values and defend them even they confront with governments interests and prestige.

 Nevertheless, feeling free in conducting and discussing research without national constraints is not the clue for personal freedom.
 Memory exists with the grievances of colonial policies and implicit aggression. then the national belonging raised again as a shell to conserve this memory and the inherited history.